 - C.1 Subdivision is to create contiguous lots known as the 'Historic Core' of the site, shown as areas F6, F7 and F8 on Figure 4.3.6.2.
-The 'Historic Core' is to contain the key built and landscape elements of the sites that previously included the Parramatta Female Factory, Lunatic Asylum, Roman Catholic Orphanage, Parramatta Industrial School for Girls, Norma Parker Centre and Kamballa or as identified in the PNHS CMP. - C.2 The subdivision of the 'Historic Core' area is subject to an assessment of the historic and existing site boundaries, and any impacts on heritage significance and future ownership or management regimes. - C.3 Subdivision is to create a legible public domain of streets, and public open spaces that respects and responds to the heritage attributes of the PNUT. - C.4 Development applications for subdivision are to be in accordance with the Street Types and Connections at Figure 4.3.6.4. - C.5 Proposals for further subdivision of the developments lots shown in the Indicative Layout Plan at Figure 4.3.6.2 must be subject to an assessment of heritage impact including analysis of any changed management regimes for buildings, landscaping or archaeological relics that may be impacted or as identified in the PNHS CMP. - C.6 Any proposals for subdivision adjoining or in proximity to the Parramatta Light Rail Corridor must be referred to Transport for NSW to ensure the subdivision facilitates the construction and operation of the Parramatta Light Rail. - C.7 The significance and character of any heritage item must not be adversely affected through subdivision. - C.8 Any subdivision involving heritage items or contributory buildings should not compromise the setting or curtilage of buildings/items on or adjoining the site.
+The 'Historic Core' is to contain the key built and landscape elements of the sites that previously included the Parramatta Female Factory, Lunatic Asylum, Roman Catholic Orphanage, Parramatta Industrial School for Girls, Norma Parker Centre and Kamballa or as identified in the PNHS CMP. - C.2 The subdivision of the 'Historic Core' area is subject to an assessment of the historic and existing site boundaries, and any impacts on heritage significance and future ownership or management regimes. - C.3 Subdivision is to create a legible public domain of streets, and public open spaces that respects and responds to the heritage attributes of the PNUT. - C.4 Development applications for subdivision are to be in accordance with the Street Types and Connections at Figure 4.3.6.4. - C.5 Proposals for further subdivision of the developments lots shown in the Indicative Layout Plan at Figure 4.3.6.2 must be subject to an assessment of heritage impact including analysis of any changed management regimes for buildings, landscaping or archaeological relics that may be impacted or as identified in the PNHS CMP. - C.6 Any proposals for subdivision adjoining or in proximity to the Parramatta Light Rail Corridor must be referred to Transport for NSW to ensure the subdivision facilitates the construction and operation of the Parramatta Light Rail. - C.7 The significance and character of any heritage item must not be adversely affected through subdivision.

-Figure 4.3.6.2Parramatta North Urban Transformation Precinct Indicative Layout Plan
+Figure 4.3.6.2 Parramatta North Urban Transformation Precinct Indicative Layout Plan